jkchengh/jkchengh.github.io/_pages/about.md

   - /about.html
 ---

-I am a Principal Robotics Engineer at Symbotic and lead the research and development in Multi-robot Routing.
+I am a Senior Manager at Symbotic and lead the research and development in Multi-robot Routing and Execution, Collision Avoidance System, and High-fidelity Simulators.
 My research interests are primarily in the areas of robotics, AI planning, and multi-agent systems with applications in interconnected robotic systems for manufacturing, logistics, and field operation.

 I obtained my Ph.D. degree at Massachusetts Institute of Technology in 2022, advised by [Prof. Brian C. Williams](https://www.csail.mit.edu/person/brian-williams).
 Before joining Symbotic, I was an Applied Scientist on the Manipulation R&D team at Amazon Robotics.